f/awesome-chatgpt-prompts/docs/section_1.md

 **Download ChatGPT Desktop App**: **[macOS](https://github.com/lencx/ChatGPT/releases/download/v0.7.3/ChatGPT_0.7.3_x64.dmg)** / **[Windows](https://github.com/lencx/ChatGPT/releases/download/v0.7.3/ChatGPT_0.7.3_x64_en-US.msi)** / **[Linux](https://github.com/lencx/ChatGPT/releases/download/v0.7.3/chat-gpt_0.7.3_amd64.deb)**

-> ℹ️ **NOTE:** Sometimes, some of the prompts may not be working as you expected or may be rejected by the AI.
-Please try again, start a new thread, or log out and log back in.
-If these solutions do not work, please try rewriting the prompt using your own sentences while keeping the instructions same.
+> ℹ️ **NOTE:** Sometimes, some of the prompts may not work as you expected or may be rejected by the AI.
+Please try again, start a new thread, or log out and back in.
+If these solutions do not work, please try rewriting the prompt using your own sentences while keeping the instructions the same.

 ### Want to Write Effective Prompts?